 ‘Where can I buy ethical women’s undies?’ is one of my most asked questions by Moral Fibres readers, so I thought I’d put together a roundup of some of the options out there today.
 Guys, don’t feel left out, I have written a men’s ethical underwear post just for you!

 When buying clothing I would normally always suggest buying secondhand where possible.
 However, the thought of wearing secondhand undies makes me feel a little green (and NOT in the eco sense!).
-Therefore it’s one area where you have my full consent to buy brand new.
+Therefore it’s one area where I always buy brand new.

 The ethical undies market sells more than just large, white granny pants as you might imagine.
 All of the ethical underwear featured here today is fun, modern, and sexy, as well as practical.

-Saumarez make some really sexy underwear, which will challenge any preconceptions you may have of ethical underwear.
+Saumarez makes some really sexy underwear, which will challenge any preconceptions you may have of ethical underwear.
 This Mya bra (left, £10) is both sexy and sophisticated.
 Meanwhile, this Nicola bra (right, £40) is full-on fun.
 They also have some great knickers that are worth taking a look at.

-Luva Huva have a great collection of fun and modern everyday ethical knickers.
+Luva Huva has a great collection of fun and modern everyday ethical knickers.
 A triple set of knickers is currently £28, including the bottom left pair.
 The purple Juliet knickers are £14 and the cute frilly ones are £16.
 They do sell bras but they don’t seem to come in different sizes according to your back size, which for some might be a sticking point.

-Also worth mentioning are Thunderpants UK, who sell lovely big ethical undies.
+Also worth mentioning is Thunderpants UK, which sells lovely big ethical undies.
 Thunderpants say their pants will not go up your bum, which we all appreciate in a pant!

-And finally, for pregnant and breastfeeding mothers Lorna Drew nursing bras, available from around £29, are practical and ethical, and expand over three cup sizes to accommodate your changing shape, making them great value too.
+And finally, for pregnant and breastfeeding mothers Lorna Drew nursing bras, available for around £29, are practical and ethical and expand over three cup sizes to accommodate your changing shape, making them great value too.